 - Over time, the fragments on your hard drive become smaller and smaller, and the files on your computer will eventually become a tangled mess.
 When this happens, system performance will begin to slow down as it needs more time to access data from the disk.
 Defragging your hard drive can untangle the mess by reorganizing the physical location of the files on your drive and make them easier to access.

 - Check to make sure your audio and video drivers are up to date.
 Older versions of selected sound and video cards will not work correctly with our games.
+ONLY download drivers suggested by your system manufacturer.

 - Free up space on your hard drive by removing files and apps you no longer use.